holaSpirit/holaspirit-docs/api.md

 * When it is used to request an `access_token`
 * When the member's password is changed
-* 1 year after it has been issued
+* 1 month after it has been issued

 #### Response